nosnatef/t3kigudb/README.md

 npm run dev
 ```

-If suceeded, the terminal will show that you can access the local website at `localhost:xxxx`.
+If suceeded, the terminal will show that you can access the local website at `http://localhost:xxxx`.
 Use that link in the browser.

 Happy building!